percepio/Tracealyzer-STM32CubeIDE-SWO/README.md

 ## Usage

    1. Start the GDB server using the "External Tool" shortcut.
+This opens a terminal window.
+Avoid closing this window manually.

    2. Click the Debug button to launch your debug configuration.
       But let it remain halted for now.